 We work with third parties and suppliers (data processors) to be able for us to provide a service to you.
 These include:

-[insert name of system supplier] – to provide our electronic clinical system

-[insert name of IT Supplier] – to provide our IT services

-[insert any other third party supplier who may access PCD] – to [insert reason]

-Any archiving companies / storage companies used?

-Insert Risk Stratification Provider and / or Invoice Validation provider again

-Any destruction companies used
+The Phoenix Partnership (TPP, Systm1 - to provide our electronic clinical system AGEM CSU (Arden & GEM Commissioning Support Unit) – to provide our IT services AccuRx – to allow text messages to be sent / received

+X-on (Phone system) – to allow calls to be recorded and links to clinical system

+AGEM CSU (Arden & GEM Commissioning Support Unit) - Risk Stratification (As above)

 There may be occasions whereby these organisations have potential access to your personal data, for example, if they are fixing an IT fault on the system.
 To protect your data, we have contracts and / or Information Sharing Agreements in place stipulating the data protection compliance they must have and re-enforce their responsibilities as a data processor to ensure you data is securely protected at all times.

 We will not disclose your information to any 3rd party without your consent unless: